 What is Needle Play in a Fetish or BDSM context?

-Penile needle play is one of my favourite CBT activity, today I am going to talk about the dos and don’ts.
+Penile needle play is one of my favourite CBT activities.
+Today I am going to talk about the dos and don’ts of needles used during CBT.
 There are specific techniques and precautions in penile needle play and you need to know your penile anatomy well to avoid severe injuries.

-This blog is probably more for advanced players than beginners but feel free to read on even if you are new to needle play, I am going to make it easy to understand without boring you with mind numbing details.
+This blog is probably more for advanced players who desire needles in their penis; balls or foreskin.
+However, if you are a beginner feel free to read on even if you are new to needle play.
+I am going to make it easy to understand without boring you with mind-numbing details.
 I will write a blog about basic needle play in a couple of weeks time.

 First of all, it is important to know about what skin does: